BJP became largest party in world because of leaders like Madan Lal Khurana: J P Nadda | Politics

 - India

-The BJP has become the largest political party in the world because of its leaders like former Delhi chief minister Madan Lal Khurana who never wavered from their ideology and commitment towards people, party chief J P Nadda said on Saturday.
+The BJP has become the largest political party of the world because of its leaders like former Delhi chief minister Madan Lal Khurana who never wavered from their ideology and commitment towards people, party chief JP Nadda said on Saturday.

-Nadda asked party leaders and workers to learn from Khurana's life, and said he was involved in numerous political struggles and provided solution to different issues.
+Nadda asked party leaders and workers to learn from Khurana's life, and said he was involved in political struggles and also provided solutions to different issues.

-A true tribute to Khurana will be to seek inspiration from his life as he was never after power but was committed to ideology and serving people, Nadda said.
+The BJP chief added that a true tribute to Khurana would be to seek inspiration from him as he was never associated with gaining power, and was committed to ideology and serving people.

+''Leaders like Khurana of our party were struggling for ideology at a time when they had nothing to lose,'' Nadda said while citing Khurana's months long jail term during the Emergency.

+He claimed that more than one lakh political activists were jailed during the Emergency imposed by the Congress and among them, around 70,000 were affiliated to the saffron ideology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)